From Amazon Web Services in Action, Second Edition by Michael Wittig and Andreas Wittig

 The examples in this articleare covered by the Free Tier.
 As long as you don’t run the examples longer than a few days, you won’t pay anything.
 Keep in mind that this only applies if you created a fresh AWS account for this articleand nothing else’s going on in your AWS account.
 Try to complete the articlewithin a few days; you’ll clean up your account at the end.

 Let’s have a closer look at how EFS works compared to Elastic Block Store (EBS) and Instance Store.
 An EBS volume is tied to a data center, also called Availability Zone (AZ), and can only be attached over the network to a single EC2 Instance from the same data center.
 Usually EBS volume are used as the root volumes, which contain the operating system, or for relational database systems to store the state.
-An Instance Store consists of a hard drive directly attached to the hardware which the virtual machine is running on.
+An Instance Store consists of a hard drive directly attached with fiber optic cables to the hardware which the virtual machine is running on.
 Instance Store can be regarded ephemeral storage and is used for caching or for NoSQL database with embedded data replication only.
 In contrast, the EFS file system can be used by multiple EC2 instances from different data centers in parallel.
 Additionally, the data of the EFS file system is replicated among multiple data centers and remains available even if a whole data center suffers from an outage, which isn’t true for EBS and Instance Store.
 Figure 1 shows the differences.

 Figure 1.
 Comparing EBS, Instance Store, and EFS File System